Milton Shain writes on the roots of our ruling party's hostility to the Jewish state

 The truth is that minorities remain an issue in many liberal and constitutional democracies.
 But given Israel’s circumstances - most notably its effective state of war with most of her neighbours - the Jewish State has done reasonably well.

 Her far from perfect treatment of Israeli Arabs is certainly comparable to the treatment of minorities in many other respected countries.
 After all, despite its Muslim minority, Italy’s highest court only a few years ago reaffirmed a law requiring that a crucifix be displayed in state schools.
-Few know that
+Few know that Israel has a lower infant mortality rate among its minorities than France, Britain and other European countries.

 Let us be clear.
 No one expects the South African government to shy away from issues of concern in foreign policy choices.
 But one wants consistency and honesty.
 Would the Department of Sports, Arts and Culture have withdrawn support if the pageant was held in China, Zimbabwe or Turkey or in many other countries where ‘well documented’ atrocities have been identified?